Thought provoking questions that

 need to stress decent treatment of all humans, including persons

 of other faiths.
-I suspect that, in time, governments will begin to
+I hope that, in time, governments and believers will begin to

 pressure religious groups to do this.

-- For religious groups to allow and even encourage doubt among their
+- Religious groups might allow and even encourage doubt among their

 followers.
 Most of the evils done in the name of religion are linked to